thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/bacnet-connector/examples/shared-attributes-and-rpc/rpc-to-device.md

         title: Click on the "**Add method**" button.
 Fill in the "**Method**" field with `getTemperature`, select the "**Request Type**" as "**Read Property**", "**Object ID**" as "**Analog Value**" and "**1**", and "**Property ID**" as "**Present Value**".
     ===
         image: /images/gateway/bacnet-connector/examples/rpc-to-device-3.png,
-        title: Remember to save your changes by clicking the "**Apply**" button.
+        title: Remember to save your changes by clicking the "**Apply**" button and click save connector configuration button.
 '
 %}